QWE123665/MCPCA/README.md

 The main sklearn-style entry point is `mcpca.MCPCA`.
 You pass in a list of context datasets, each a numpy array, fit the model, then optionally transform the data and visualize context loadings.

-A self-contained illustration of MCPCA on synthetic data is provided in `example/example.ipynb`.
+A synthetic data illustration is available at tests/test.py .

 ### 1. Prepare your data